 - Cabrini Green Legal Aid

-Work with the Client Support Services Program (Social Work Team) to ensure that clients are served in meaningful ways beyond the delivery of legal services.
+- Work with the Client Support Services Program to ensure that CGLA’s interdisciplinary practice serves clients in meaningful ways beyond the delivery of legal services;

 The ideal candidate will possess the following: